syncfusion-content/wpf-docs/wpf/Rating/Getting-Started.md

 ---
 layout: post
 title: Getting Started | SfRating | wpf | Syncfusion
-description: This section gives the detailed description on getting started with the SfTSfRating and its basic features.
+description: This section gives the detailed description on getting started with the SfRating and its basic features.
 platform: wpf
 control: SfRating
 documentation: ug